 Coit Tower ReviewWe rate the Coit Tower 3.5 stars out of 5.
 It's worth a climb to the top of Telegraph Hill for the views, and if you catch a Saturday City Guides tour so you can learn about the murals inside, you'll find it interesting.
 The views from the top of the tower are not significantly better than the ones from the parking lot, so save your money for something else.

-What do you think of Coit Tower???
+POLL: What do you think of Coit Tower as a tourist destination?

-Getting to Coit Tower
+Coit Tower Details

 Coit TowerTo drive to Coit Tower, follow the signs uphill from Stockton Street in North Beach.
 Parking in the lot outside Coit Tower is limited to area residents only on weekends (with a permit).
 Visitor parking is limited to 30 minutes during the week and waits can be long.